-OBS Studio 28 comes bundled with OBS Websocket 5.0.
-There is no need to download a separate plugin for it.
+OBS Studio 28 and higher come with OBS Websocket 5.0 pre-installed, so there is no need to install it separately.

 Connect SAMMI to OBS Websocket #

-In your SAMMI click on OBS Connections at the bottom menu:
+- Click on OBS Connections in the bottom menu.

-Name: Name of your OBS.
-The first OBS will always be Main and cannot be changed.
+Name: The name of your OBS instance.
+The first OBS instance will always be named “Main” and cannot be changed.

-Protocol: Choose the protocol your OBS Websocket is using.
+Protocol: Select the protocol used by your OBS Websocket (OBSws4 or OBSws5).

-Port: Port of the OBS Websocket.
-Must match the port in your OBS-Tools-Websocket Server Settings.
+Port: The port used by the OBS Websocket.
+It must match the port in OBS > Tools > Websocket Server Settings.
+Default ports are

-Auto Connect: Whether you want SAMMI to automatically connect to OBS Websocket on launch
+Auto Connect: Check this option if you want SAMMI to automatically connect to OBS Websocket on launch.

-Non-Blocking: Leave unchecked unless you have difficulties connecting to OBS Websocket.
+Non-Blocking: Keep this option checked unless you have trouble connecting to OBS Websocket.

 Control OBS from SAMMI #

-You can remotely control your OBS Studio with SAMMI OBS commands.
+You can remotely control OBS Studio using SAMMI OBS commands.
+To do so:

-1. Navigate to an existing deck or click on
+- Go to an existing deck in SAMMI or click on

-3. Click on the icon and add your OBS command(s)
+- Click on the icon and add your desired OBS command(s).
+Examples include:

-- Example 2: Change text in your Text (GDI+) source in OBS
+- Change text in your Text (GDI+) source in OBS

-4. Click Save in your edit button screen and then Save again in your deck.
-This is an important step to save your button!
+- Click “Save” in the edit button screen and then click “Save” again in your deck.
+This step is crucial to save your button.

-If you’re using only one single OBS connection, your variables will be always saved in
+global.[obsName] object.
+If you’re using only one OBS connection, your variables will always be stored in

 global.Main, for example